-To:

-From:
+To: From:

-(Address)

-(Address)
+(Address) (Address)

-Subject: Notice of Preparation of a Draft Environmental Impact Report will be the Lead Agency and will prepare an environmental impact report for the project identified below.
-We need to know the views of your agency as to the scope and content of the environmental information which is germane to your agency's statutory responsibilities in connection with the proposed project.
-Your agency will need to use the EIR prepared by our agency when considering your permit or other approval for the project.
+Subject: Notice of Prepara tion of a Draft Environmental Impact Report

+report for the project identified below.
+We nee environmental information which is germand will be the Lead Agency and will prepare an environmental impact d to know the views of your agency as to the scope and content of the to your agency's statutory responsibilities in connection with the the EIR prepared by our agency when considering your permit or other

-The project description, location, and the potential environmental effects are contained in the attached materials.
-A copy of the Initial Study (\square is \square is not) attached.
+The project description, location, and the pote copy of the Initial Study ( $\square$ is $\square$ is not) at ntial environmental effects are contained in the attached materials.
+A ached.

-Due to the time limits mandated by State law, your response must be sent at the earliest possible date but not later than 30 days after receipt of this notice.
+Due to the time limits mandated by State law, y 30 days after receipt of this notice. our response must be sent at the earliest possible date but not later than

-e address shown above.
+Please send your response to We will need the name for a contact person in your agency . at the address shown above.

 Project Title:

-Project Applicant, if any:

 Date Signature

+Title

-Title Telephone
+Telephone